ventojs/vento/docs/1-get-started/configuration.md

 ## Options

-You can pass an Options object to the vento instance with the some options.
+You can pass an Options object to the Vento instance with some options.

 ```js
 import vento from "https://deno.land/x/vento@v0.5.0/mod.ts";